Karim-Muhammad/Laracasts/README.md

 so now scope is changed entirly, so what next? we need repeat what we did in `bootstrap.php` file again in all Controllers functions again??!! so why we routed this path at the beginning?! right?
 YES, next branch we will explore `App` Class and how it works and how it can help us to solve this problem.

+### App Class
+App class will help us to solve the problem of scope, so we will not repeat what we did in `bootstrap.php` file again in all Controllers functions again. we just `App::container(<name-of-container>)` and will grap this container in any place in our application.

+but before that we need do multiple things

+after we bind container we need `App::setContainer(container)`;
+after that we can use this App in Whole Application and resolve what we want